aashishvasu/OpenComposite/README.md

-# OpenComposite - Play SteamVR games without SteamVR!
+# OpenComposite (OpenXR) - Play SteamVR games without SteamVR!

 [![Discord](https://img.shields.io/discord/499733750209314816.svg)](https://discord.gg/zYA6Tzs)
 [![AppVeyor](https://img.shields.io/appveyor/ci/ZNix/openovr.svg)](https://ci.appveyor.com/project/ZNix/openovr)

-OpenComposite (previously known as OpenOVR - OpenVR for OculusVR - but renamed due to confusion with OpenVR) is an implementation of SteamVR's API - OpenVR, forwarding calls directly to the Oculus runtime.
-Think of it as a backwards version of ReVive, for the Rift.
+OpenComposite OpenXR (previously known as OpenOVR - OpenVR for OculusVR - but renamed due to confusion with OpenVR) is an implementation of SteamVR's API - OpenVR, forwarding calls directly to the OpenXR runtime.
+Think of it as a backwards version of ReVive, for the OpenXR compatible headsets.

-This allows you to play SteamVR-based games on an Oculus Rift as though they were native titles, without the use of SteamVR!
+This allows you to play SteamVR-based games on an OpenXR compatible headset as though they were native titles, without the use of SteamVR!

 Why would you want to do this?
 There are several of good reasons: